Skip to Main Content

 • PDF: "[I]f you view a file type, such as a PDF, other than the one presented as the default version of the work on a page where other versions of the work are available, include PDF download, supplementary material, or a similar description in the supplemental element."
 (MLA Handbook, 5.112)

-Works Cited: Books and Articles
+Works Cited: Books and Articles (Print and Digital)

 These are some commonly used source types and how they're formatted.
 Remember that your Works Cited references will require a hanging indent (second and subsequent lines indented) of a half-inch.

-Source type: Print book | E-book | Scholarly article | Newspaper article | Magazine article
+Source type: Print book | Ebook | Scholarly article | Newspaper article | Magazine article

 Newspaper article from the website; one author